Location: 2060 S. Bascom Avenue (corner of Arroyo Seco Drive)

 BACKGROUND: A pre-application study session meeting with the Planning Commission was held on April 10 2018, in the Campbell City Council Chambers.
 Comments from that meeting (including any subsequent emails and letters) will be considered as part of the review of the formal application.

 CURRENT STATUS: The formal application was received on Monday, June 18th and is currently under review.
-It should take approximately six (6) months to review the application.
-The application requires a traffic study that will be prepared by a third-party consultant, hired by the City of Campbell.
+The application requires a traffic study that is being prepared by a third-party consultant, hired by the City of Campbell.
+The traffic study will be posted here when it is available for the public (end of September 2019).

 APPLICATION SUMMARY: The applicant is proposing to demolish the existing Denny’s restaurant and replace it with a new Chick-fil-A drive-thru restaurant.
 The proposed plans illustrate a 5,000 square-foot restaurant building with a 106-seat dining room and a 16-seat outdoor patio.
 The plans also include 56 on-site parking stalls and a drive-through lane with a capacity for approximately 22 vehicles.
 The proposed hours are: 6:00 a.m. to 11:00 p.m.
 Monday through Saturday (closed Sunday).
 Five trees are proposed for removal including a palm tree, a flowering pear tree, a carrotwood tree, and two (2) jacaranda trees.